FieryCod/holy-lambda/doc/1-02-getting-started.md

     5 directories, 7 files
    ```

-2. Try to sync dependencies in project:
+2. Try to sync the project dependencies:

+The purpose of the `sync` command is to gather all dependencies from `bb.edn`, `deps.edn` for both Clojure, Native and Babashka, runtimes.
+By default, sync also checks whether any additional Docker layers for runtime should be published (see `:self-manage-layers?` elsewhere**).

    > :warning:  Ensure docker is running at this point